 Start Date: April and September

-The course content and learning outcomes are mandated by the pharmacy regulator, the General Pharmaceutical Council (GPhC).
-The course is appropriately taught and assessed through a blend of learning styles including nine face-to-face instructional delivery sessions, practice-based activities and a large element of distance learning.
+The course content and learning outcomes are guided by the pharmacy regulator, the General Pharmaceutical Council (GPhC).
+The course is appropriately taught and assessed through a blend of learning styles including eight face-to-face sessions and one remote instructional delivery session, practice-based activities and a large element of distance learning.
 Our face-to-face sessions are delivered by practitioners who are experts in their field as well as academic staff who will deliver specialist training.
-You will be required to undertake the equivalent of 26 days learning in addition to a minimum of 90 hours patient contact overseen by your designated medical practitioner.

-- Be able to satisfy the Course Leader that you have sufficient expertise and competence in the chosen area of prescribing (through application form and/or informal interview)
+- Be able to demonstrate to the course team that you have sufficient relevant clinical and therapeutic experience in your chosen area which is suitable to act as a foundation whilst training (through application form and interview).

 View the course facilities